The pelvic floor: How to protect it while practicing horseback riding

 Start with a smooth routine

-If you are just starting out in the world of horse riding, start with simple rides and avoid long intense impact.
+If you are just starting in the world of horse riding, start with simple rides and avoid long intense impacts.
 Also, if you have abdominal problems, it is better to start with easy hacks in nature and increase the intensity slowly.

-To avoid possible discomfort and keep the pelvic floor toned, a good option is to combine horse riding practice with Kegel exercises.
-This routine consists of contracting the muscles of the pelvic floor up and in for a few seconds to strengthen and tone the pelvic floor.
+A good option is to combine horse riding practice with Kegel exercises to avoid possible discomfort and keep the pelvic floor toned.
+This routine consists of contracting the pelvic floor muscles up and in for a few seconds to strengthen and tone the pelvic floor.

 You can find these exercises detailed in our blog.